Your shopping cart is empty.

 Artist Diana Madaras says, "Painting fills me with joy."
-She is equally well known for her bold, colorful artwork as for her generous charitable giving.
+She is equally well known for her bold, colorful Southwest art as for her generous charitable giving.
 Madaras owns the gallery in Tucson, Arizona that features her work, and she is president of the non-profit Art for Animals Foundation, a charity she founded in 1999 to help abused, injured, and orphaned animals.

 Madaras is a colorist who celebrates the subtle, natural beauty of ordinary scenes in a way that is both intense and dramatic.
 She paints in both watercolor and acrylic and has a diverse portfolio — from brilliant desert landscapes to expressionistic portraits.
 A signature member of the Southern Arizona Watercolor Guild, Madaras has been featured in a dozen one-woman shows, and her art has hung in the Tucson Museum of Art.
 She was named the featured artist of the Empire Ranch 100 Show in 2009.